dingbat/nsrails/readme.md

 Post *newPost = [[Post alloc] init];
 newPost.author = @"Me";
 newPost.content = @"Some text";
-[newPost remoteCreate:&error];     //This post and its properties created right on a Rails server
+[newPost remoteCreate:&error];     // This post and its properties created right on a Rails server
 ```

 Classes will inherit methods to retrieve all objects, or only certain ones: